thefrontside/microstates/README.md

 ## Reuse of immutable state instances

 When you create a deeply composed microstate, your state has the shape of a nesting doll.
-Each higher level contains all of it's children states.
+Each higher level contains all of its children.
 In this scenario, it's critical that the parents reference the same state objects as the children.

 In our shop example, the state generated on app object should be the same state that's generated on product object.
-Let's look at the example again,
+Let's look at the example again:

 ```js
 import { create } from 'microstates';